Reviving Tinder's fortunes via user behavioural change

 Research shows that users are increasingly dissatisfied with their online interactions.
 The science of attraction also suggests that an element of risk has to be involved in initiating romantic relationships.
 Inspired by British Airways' 2012 anti-marketing campaign 'Don't Fly, Support Team GB', Tinder's #RescueRomance is designed to get people off their phones and to start approaching people in real life once again.

-A bold and humorous U.K. wide campaign (to feature heavily in stations where dwell time is highest) using romantic imagery, 'dating then and now' quotes, emoji and primary colours, with a core message that Tinder is about finding love and connection.
+A cheeky U.K. wide campaign (to feature heavily in stations where dwell time is highest) using romantic imagery, 'dating then and now' quotes, emoji and primary colours, with a core message that Tinder is about finding love and connection.
 This will lead to a weekend long event where Tinder is shutdown and replaced with humorous 'calling cards' for people to initiate interactions with.